Lake Anna Cruises

 - Cruises may be cancelled at any time due to weather and/or forecast of severe weather, or other unforeseen circumstances.
 Please call us when in doubt

 - You may bring your favorite beverages.
-Alcohol is allowed.
+Alcohol is allowed (Age 21 and above).
 Please drink responsibly

 - Wear appropriate clothing for the prevailing weather.
 It can be surprisingly chilly on the water relative to land.
 We suggest a windbreaker for your outermost layer of clothing